http4k/http4k/src/docs/tutorials/self_documenting_apis_with_openapi/index.md

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/tutorials/self_documenting_apis_with_openapi/basic_route_test.kt"></script>

 ### Defining an HTTP contract
 Now that we've got our endpoint, we want to be able to actually serve it with the [OpenApi] documentation.
-For contract-based routing, we use the `contract {}` routing block implementation - this allows us to specify a richer set of details about the API definition, but they expose exactly the same semantics as the normal `routes()` block (which is also an `HttpHandler`) and can therefore be composed together to form standard route-matching trees.
+For contract-based routing, we use the `contract {}` routing DSL which allows us to specify a richer set of details about the API definition, but exposes exactly the same API semantics as the standard `routes()` block - it is also an `HttpHandler` and can therefore be composed together to form standard route-matching trees.

 <script src="https://gist-it.appspot.com/https://github.com/http4k/http4k/blob/master/src/docs/tutorials/self_documenting_apis_with_openapi/basic_contract.kt"></script>